KarimIbrahim11/End-to-End-Ecommerce-Project-Data-Pipeline-From-Python-ETL-to-Advanced-Power-BI/docs/overview.md

 ### 🔹 Data Modeling

-- Redesigned the schema into a **Star Schema**
+- Redesigned the schema into a **Star Schema**, extended into a **Constellation Schema (Multi-Fact Model)**
 - Built a central **Fact Table** (`All_Order_Table`)
+- Introduced an additional fact table (`Product_Review`) to support customer feedback analysis
 - Created multiple **Dimension Tables** for slicing and filtering

 #### Best Practices Applied:
 - Using lowest grain for fact table construction
 - Creating dimension tables for categorical fields (Country, Payment Method)
+- Using surrogate keys to reduce redundancy and improve performance
-- Optimizing relationships for performance
+- Optimizing relationships for efficient filtering and query execution

 ---